Communications Team Privacy Notice

 Attending events and workshops

-Sometimes we arrange focus groups with members of the public to gather people’s views and opinions on work that the Senedd Commission, or Senedd Committees are undertaking.
-At these focus groups, staff may make a written note to capture participants views, on occasion this can involve using audio recording equipment to assist the facilitator in making accurate notes.
+Sometimes we arrange focus groups with members of the public to gather people’s views and opinions on work that the Welsh Parliament Commission, or Welsh Parliament Committees are undertaking.
+At these focus groups, staff may make a written note to capture participants views, on occasion this can involve using audio or recording equipment to assist the facilitator in making accurate notes.
+The audio file will be deleted securely 12 months after the focus group took place.

 Photos, filming, and digital content

-We capture pictures and videos during tours, events (on and off the Senedd estate), and during other activity designed to gather people’s views on different issues, and to demonstrate the work that we do to engage the public.
+We capture pictures and videos during tours, events (on and off the Welsh Parliament estate), online focus groups, and during other activity designed to gather people’s views on different issues, and to demonstrate the work that we do to engage the public.

-Images and video footage we retain could potentially be used, without context to the event photographed or filmed, to promote the work of the Senedd and engage with the people of Wales.
+Images and video footage we retain could potentially be used, without context to the event photographed or filmed, to promote the work of the Welsh Parliament and engage with the people of Wales.

-We publish images and video content on our website, and on social media channels, it appears in print materials, it may get shown to Members and staff as evidence for committee consultations, and it gets shared with media outlets.
+We publish images and video content on our website, and on social media channels, it appears in print materials, it may get shown to Members of the Senedd and Welsh Parliament staff as evidence for Welsh Parliament committee consultations, and it gets shared with media outlets.

-When we capture content from smaller groups or individuals we will seek people’s consent to ensure that those individuals are happy to have their picture taken, or be filmed.
+When we capture content from smaller groups or individuals we will seek people’s permission to ensure that those individuals are happy to have their picture taken, or be filmed.

-If you do not want to appear in any pictures or videos, or want to ask a question about how your information will be used, please inform a member of Senedd staff before, or during the activity, or e-mail firstname.lastname@example.org.
+If you do not want to appear in any pictures or videos, or want to ask a question about how your information will be used, please inform a member of Welsh Parliament staff before, or during the activity, or e-mail

 Stakeholder distribution lists